igmmgi/EegFun.jl/docs/src/demos/plot_correlation_heatmap.md

 This demo demonstrates how to compute and visualize channel correlation matrices for quality control and artifact detection.

-This demo demonstrates how to compute and visualize channel correlation matrices for quality control and artifact detection.

 ### What is a Correlation Matrix?

 A correlation matrix shows the Pearson correlation coefficient between all channel pairs: